GanChuanYin/blog/docs/01.前端/Vue3-Doc-build-in-components-In-English.md

 This can be useful when you've defined CSS transitions / animations using Vue's transition class conventions and want to switch between them.

 You can also apply different behavior in JavaScript transition hooks based on the current state of your component.
-Finally, <font color=gree size=4>`the ultimate way of creating dynamic transitions is through reusable transition components that accept props to change the nature of the transition(s) to be used`</font>.
+Finally, <font color=#3498db size=4>`the ultimate way of creating dynamic transitions is through reusable transition components that accept props to change the nature of the transition(s) to be used`</font>.
 It may sound cheesy, but the only limit really is your imagination.

 ## 2.TransitionGroup